decile-team/distil/README.md

 ```
 ### NOTE
 ```
-Please make sure to enter the space between simple/ and decile-distil in the above command while installing DISTIL package
+Please make sure to enter the space between simple/ and decile-distil in the above command while installing the DISTIL package!
 ```

 ## Package Requirements